GiulioRossetti94/PyBondLab/README.md

 - `{'adj':'bounce,'level':[-0.01, 0.01]}` excludes if $R_t \times R_{t-1}$ <0.01 and  $R_t \times R_{t-1}$ >0.01

 #### Return winsorization
 **Ex Ante Winsorization**: This affects the formation of long-short portfolios only for strategies that sort bonds into different bins based on signals derived from past returns (e.g., momentum, short-term reversal, long-term reversal).
+These returns are winsorized up until the portfolio formation month $t$, and the corresponding signal is then computed with these winsorized returns.

 **Ex Post Winsorization**: This impacts the performance of any characteristic-sorted portfolio, as it modifies the bond returns used to compute the returns of the different portfolios.
-This introduces a look-ahead bias in the portfolio performance and makes the performance unattainable.
+This introduces a look-ahead bias in the portfolio performance and makes the performance unattainable or 'infeasible'.

 - `{'adj':'wins,'level':98,'location':'right'}`: winsorize the right tail of the distribution at the 98th percentile level.
 - `{'adj':'wins,'level':98,'location':'left'}`: winsorize the left tail of the distribution at the 2nd percentile level.